mehdisbys/coupon-box-php/Readme.md

 ### Dependencies

-Needs the exact URL and port of the remote Go Coupon service
+Needs the exact URL and port of the remote Go Coupon service.

+- Guzzle
+- PHPunit
+- Mockery

 ### Installation